Notice: This page requires JavaScript to function properly.

 Creating a vector in R is straightforward: just list all the values separated by commas inside the c() function.
 Here's how you do it:

 When you input different data types within the c() function, R will default to one type for all elements.
 For instance, in a vector like c(1, 2, 'some text'), all numeric values will be converted to text.
-The reasoning is straightforward: if you attempt to construct a vector with varying types, R will select the one type to which all values can be coerced.
+The reasoning is straightforward: if you attempt to construct a vector with varying types, R will select the one type to which all values can be converted.

 Task